thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 ArgoCD application
 ```

 ### b.
-Verify the input and output for the swagger-editor module?
+Verify the input and output for the swagger-editor gitops module

 * Input